GiovanniSalmeri/yellow-table/README.md

 For numbers of a column to be aligned at the decimal point `.`, add the `point-aligned` style (or ensure that all of them have the same number of decimals).
 Four-digit integers (e.g. years) are shown with no thousand separator; in order to force it, add to them a decimal point.
 Dates are properly sortable if they are in ISO format `YYYY-MM-DD`.

-Embedding a table with some advanced options:
+Showing a table with some advanced options:

     [table - "Society members" - members2020.csv>members2021.csv "Personal Id" - "Surname"]
     [table - "Recent students" filtrable students.psv|curricula.csv - "Inscription Year==2021"]